alexk99/the_router/install.md

 			intel_idle.max_cstate=1 isolcpus=1,2,3 default_hugepagesz=2M hugepagesz=2M hugepages=3072

 	- Note:
-		You might want to isolate a different set of cores or reserve different amount of ram for huge pagas depending of the hardware configuration of your server.
+		You might want to isolate a different set of cores or reserve different amount of ram for huge pages depending of the hardware configuration of your server.
-		The rule here is that you should isolate all cores you're going to use in the router's traffic forwarding process unless the perfomance is not the goal.
+		The rule here is that you should isolate all cores you're going to use in the router's traffic forwarding process unless the perfomance is not a goal.

 * download dpdk 16.07